 Field Discovery of New Construction

-Other construction is done without a permit, even though a permit is legally required.
-Such construction is called bootleg, and can include components that are hazardous to the occupants and visitors.
-Obtaining a permit, even after the fact, is something every property owner needs to do, because of stringent real estate disclosure laws.
+Because a primary responsibility of the assessor is to be fair, our appraisers sometimes discover new construction which is done without a permit.
+Unpermitted construction is known as “bootleg” from the practice of smuggling alcohol in tall boots during Prohibition.
+Bootleg construction can include components that are hazardous to the occupants and visitors.
+Obtaining a permit, even after the fact, is something every property owner needs to do because of stringent real estate disclosure laws.
 A subsequent sale of the property could result in legal action by the buyer against the seller for not revealing that construction was done without a permit and because the construction may not be up to code.

 Our field appraisers over the years have discovered entire houses, second stories, over 1900 square feet of new living area and other major additions done without a permit.
 In some instances neighbors have alerted us anonymously to illegal construction because they know that it is unfair for them to be assessed for permitted new construction while their neighbor is not being assessed.